rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

  #### OpenID Connect and OAuth
    * used when you want users to sign in using well-known third party identity provider such as login with Amazon,Fb,Google
  #### Volume check has a status of 'Insufficient data'
-   * The check on the volume is still in progress (If check fails, the status of volume is impared)
+   * The check on the volume is still in progress (If check fails, the status of volume is impaired)
- #### Constitue the term of 'Golden Image'
+ #### Constitute the term of 'Golden Image'
    * Refers to an AMI which has been constructed from a customized image
  #### When designing a health check for your web application which is hosted behind an ELB, which of the following health check is ideal to implement
    * HTTP health check
- #### Exammple of synchronous replication in AWS
+ #### Example of synchronous replication in AWS
    * AWS Multi-AZ RDS
    * Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to standby instance in a different AZ.
  #### To get reason for your EC2 instance termination from CLI